Bread Dad

 • Pour the finished batter into a nonstick bread pan.
 Smooth out the top of the batter within the bread pan.

 • Place bread pan with batter in the oven.
-Bake in the oven for 65-70 minutes or until golden brown.
+Bake in the oven at 325 F (163 C) for 65-70 minutes.

 • Take bread pan out of oven and let the banana bread cool down in the bread pan for 10 minutes.
 Do not remove the banana bread from the bread pan during this 10 minute cool down period.
 Use oven mitts as the bread pan will be very hot coming out of the oven.